 Have you ever heard other bloggers talk about the revenue they brought in through various affiliate programs and wondered how you could do the same?
 If so, you are in luck!
-In this post, we’re going to break the whole thing down for you so you can walk away feeling ready to take on affiliate marketing in all of its glory! 💰
+In this post, we're going to break the down what is affiliate marketing, so you can walk away feeling ready to take it on in all of its glory! ?

 Affiliate marketing is a really great way to monetize your blog–essentially, you are promoting the products you love and you get paid to do it.
 Say I'm writing a blog post about a new kitchen scale that I've really been enjoying (because hello, kitchen scales are the best) and I want to promote it to my readers.
 I could write a regular ol' blog post about it, share a regular ol' link to the scale on Amazon, and leave it at that.

 With affiliate marketing, however, I could include a special link ✨ to the scale and make a commission every time someone clicks through to the link and purchases it.
 How great is that?

 In this post, we'll be taking a look at: